Дата публикации 16.05.2018

 The psychological ability of a human being in its different manifestations such as mental ability, speech, senses, is the base for interaction and unification of the observed lexico-semantic groups [2, p.16].

-Palatable - something such as an idea, suggestion, etc. that is palatable is acceptable or pleasant.
+Palatable - something such as an idea, suggestion, etc. something that is palatable is acceptable or pleasant.

-Or meaty - inf. containing a lot of interesting ideas or information [5, p.1022] .
+Or meaty - inf. containing a lot of interesting ideas or information [6, p.1022].

 e.g. The lecture wasn't very meaty.

-One more important moment is that if adjectives in their primary meanings always preserve their attributes then they are not contextually connected.
-But their secondary meanings realize their emotional or valuation function only in the context.
+One more moment that is important is that if adjectives in their primary meanings always preserve their attributes then they are not contextually connected.
+However, their secondary meanings realize their emotional or valuation function only in the context.
 The adjectives of taste in their secondary meaning on the contrary are characterized by some particular attributes.
 The adjectives of taste in their secondary meanings are related to the world of things.
-So, the distinguishing peculiarity of the secondary meanings of the observed adjectives is their ability to perform the valuation function, which is connected with the characteristics of a human being and his actions.
+Therefore, the distinguishing peculiarity of the secondary meanings of the observed adjectives is their ability to perform the valuation function, which is connected with the characteristics of a human being and his actions.

 The changes in the general character of assessment influence the changes in the lexico-semantic transposition of the adjectives of taste.
 If the adjectives of taste are used in their primary meanings all the adjectives in the sentence will also be the adjectives of taste.
 For example: